utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Add a brief summary about the collection.
 1. (Optional) Select **Select Environments** to make sure users have access to environment variables.

     > You can also edit a collection's summary and environments later.
-To learn more, see [Editing collections in the Private API Network](#editing-collections-in-the-private-api-network).
+To learn more, see [Editing collections](#editing-collections).

 1. (Optional) Select a folder or create one to keep elements organized.
 1. Select **Add collection**.